-Perspective | As a queer mom, I raised my kid on “It’s Okay to Be Different.”
+Perspective | As a queer mom, I raised my kid on ‘It’s Okay to Be Different.’
 But why did the inclusive book rub me the wrong way?

 In earlier stages of our daughter’s development, when she pined for a paternal presence — “Who’s my daddy?” — or had to confront confusion about our family from other kids — “You can’t have two mommies!” — Parr’s books provided a beautiful response to the tyranny of heteronormativity.
 But as she nears the end of kindergarten, I’ve begun to wonder: Is she processing “It’s Okay to Be Different” the same way I am?

-“There is a fair amount of research with preschool-aged kids — 3, 4, and 5 — that suggests they do have cognitive resources to make inferences like that.
-They can think about what a speaker could have said, but chose not to say,” says Mahesh Srinivasan, an associate professor of psychology at the University of California at Berkeley, who studies linguistic and cognitive development.
+“There is a fair amount of research with preschool-aged kids — 3, 4 and 5 — that suggests they do have cognitive resources to make inferences like that.
+They can think about what a speaker could have said but chose not to say,” says Mahesh Srinivasan, an associate professor of psychology at the University of California at Berkeley who studies linguistic and cognitive development.
 “Imagine a statement like, ‘Boys are good at computer programming,’ ” he says.
 “Preschoolers will make an inference that if a speaker says something about one group, then the same statement doesn’t apply to another group.”

 Kelly Novick notes that Parr universalizes the experience of being different.
-Lauding the author’s “perfect sense of silly," she points to a sequence that spotlights fun character quirks— “It’s okay to wear a bone in your hair” and “It’s okay to eat macaroni and cheese in the bathtub” — that don’t have obvious opposites.
+Lauding the author’s “perfect sense of silly,” she points to a sequence that spotlights fun character quirks — “It’s okay to wear a bone in your hair” and “It’s okay to eat macaroni and cheese in the bathtub” — that don’t have obvious opposites.

 That’s key, according to Srinivasan.
-The book’s emphasis on the fact that “everyone by virtue of being an individual is different in their own unique way,” allows it to avoid the unintentional marginalization of certain groups, he says.
+The book’s emphasis on the fact that “everyone by virtue of being an individual is different in their own unique way” allows it to avoid the unintentional marginalization of certain groups, he says.

-When I recently asked Parr if the world is ready for a bolder formulation — such as our family credo, “Being different is your superpower" — he points out that even in 2001, “It’s Okay to Be Different” was ahead of its time.
+I recently asked Parr whether the world is ready for a bolder formulation — such as our family credo, “Being different is your superpower.”
+He points out that even in 2001, “It’s Okay to Be Different” was ahead of its time.
 “It was initially placed in the self-help section of Borders,” says Parr, whose voice holds the same fun, warmth and generosity of spirit found in his books.
-“It took a few years for it to land in the kid’s picture book section.”
+“It took a few years for it to land in the kid’s picture-book section.”

 Today, against the backdrop of the #MeToo and Black Lives Matter movements, police brutality, anti-Asian hate crimes and transphobic legislation, educators and parents the world over understand how critical it is to instill an ethos of tolerance and mutual respect as early as possible.
 “It’s Okay to Be Different,” which has sold over a million copies, speaks to that need.